clusterlib/clusterlib/doc/user_guide.rst

 .. literalinclude:: ../examples/simple-launcher/main.py

-In order to do this, we first modify or add to the original script some call to the NO-SQL which indicates which parameter combination has been evaluated.
+In order to do this, we first modify or add to the original script some call to the NO-SQL which indicates which parameter combinations have been evaluated.

 .. literalinclude:: ../examples/simple-launcher/clusterlib_main.py